ObjectModules/deploy/Mapping.md

 One thing you shall note here is that when you already get to know what is the best food for you then the food is _no more stand as a best food_.
 It is only the one which is founded as the best for you.
 So it is just a food.
 You will eat it normally as usual.
 Nothing special.

 Then it is back to a normal process.
-Just eat process.
+Just a process of eating the food.
 Other process is no more required.
 It will become the same routine just the same as before we put the parameter of _best_ to the food:
 ```
 * Hungry will become an entry point
 * Food is what we need
 * Eat is the process
 * Exit point
 ```
-See that everything is back to normal.
+See here everything is back to normal.
 All back to routines.
 Settled.